rewatiramansahu/FullStack-MERN/README.md

 </style>

-## FAQ

-What is the issue with embedded technique?
+FAQ: What is the issue with embedded technique?
 Ans:
  - It is slower when compared to inline.
  - You can't access across pages.